Search

 Effects of The Pandemic on The Gaming Industry – ED&I Lens

-By Ora Rammala, Consultant
+By Ora Rammala, ED&I Consultant

 The covid-19 pandemic has plagued the globe and impacted numerous sectors of industry; yet few have gone through the highs and lows of gaming.
 The gaming industry globally is worth $152.1 billion (about $470 per person in the US)with the constant innovations in AI, facial recognition and virtual reality, gaming has become the frontrunner of technology.
 However, the impacts of the pandemic on gaming have provoked fear, dissatisfaction and disappointment as the world built for escapism has become yet another microcosm of the inequalities which exist in society